DarrellTimothy/KayBot/README.md

 1.9.0: Changed `process()` => `processSPK()`.
 Server Side Startup will receive arguments, using `--test` will make the group id automatically set to testing group, Added notification when client is disconnected, Added `-cancel`.
 1.9.1: Added notification after post & cancel, & when client is disconnected.
 Fixed Server Side Bugs: "tyuh bug", Fixed "undefined" receiver by changing it to "No Name Detected"
 1.9.2: Removed sending message when client error occurred.
 On 'Topology Closed' error occured, now will send message on whatsapp.
 1.10.0: Fixed Urgent Misscode, Added `-r` for "Resi Stuck | Pending" & `-s` for "Resi Skip", Fixed Argument Check Failed On `-cancel`, Added `-reschedule`.
+1.10.1: Fixed `-reschedule` guide on markdown, Added `-search`.

 MIT License:
 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-